 In the afternoon you visit a really fun place: The “Middle of the World” (Mitad del Mundo in Spanish) is the place where the equator crosses.
 There’s a big yellow line on the ground, so you can’t miss it.
-There’s just one problem: some French scientists almost 300 years ago spent a lot of time and effort trying to find the equator.
+There’s just one problem: almost 300 years ago some French scientists spent a lot of time and effort trying to find the equator.
 Sadly they didn’t have GPS, so they missed it by a short distance.

 But no worries, directly on the real equator, right around the corner from the fake one, there is a small museum.
 Here you can prove that you are really right on the equator with some experiments that include eggs, water, and you with your eyes closed.

 After this visit you continue towards Mindo in the cloud forest.
-Your hotel is a comfortable wooden cabin a bit outside town.
+Your hotel is a comfortable wooden cabin a bit outside of town.

 Day 3 – Mindo: a Forest in the Clouds